kakera-avg-engine/crux/README.md

 ###  2. Create a Crux surface.

 Create a surface by initializing a `Surface` class defined in `include/surface.h` to start your Crux trip.
 You have to specify the graphic backend you want, or just pass a `kAuto` to let Crux choose the right one automatically.
 Then fill a `PlatformData` structure with your native window handle.
-If you have your own graphic context(`GLcontext` of OpenGL, or `vkInstance` of Vulkan, etc.), you can also fill it in, but don't forget to call `ReleaseContext()` after you get a surface to give the ownership of graphic context back to you.
+If you have your own graphic context(`GLcontext` of OpenGL, or `VkInstance` of Vulkan, etc.), you can also fill it in, but don't forget to call `ReleaseContext()` after you get a surface to give the ownership of graphic context back to you.
 Last, tell Crux the resolution, or size in pixel, of your window.
 If everything goes well, you have already got a Crux surface.
 If you have multiple windows, you should create surfaces for each window.

 ### 3. Prepare the vertex input.

 As mentioned before, Crux is a low-level 2D graphic library.
 So it means you need to create the whole graphic pipeline to render something although it's a simple version.
 Start from this step you have to create a very simple graphic pipeline, but in fact many features of an actual graphic pipeline like OpenGL's and Vulkan's are unsupported in Crux, so you just have to prepare the vertex data and shaders.
 Unlike OpenGL or other "real" graphic APIs, there is no normalized device coordinates in Crux, all coordinates are transformed by a 2D projection matrix so you can use screen coordinates directly.

-Include `include/vertex,h` to create a vertex.
+Include `include/vertex.h` to create a vertex.
 It needs a coordinate as position of screen, and optional color information and texture coordinate.
 The definition of texture coordinates is same as OpenGL's, (0, 0) means lower-left, (0, 1) means top-left, (1, 0) means lower-right, (1, 1) means top-right.
 See [this atricle](https://learnopengl.com/Getting-started/Textures) for more information.

 ### 4. Load shaders and create shader program.